What is the difference between an Account Manager vs Account Executive?

 In a nutshell, Account Managers are responsible for maintaining client satisfaction, particularly with larger or more influential clients.

-They often look after multiple client accounts simultaneously and work with the rest of the sales team to comprehensively understand each client’s needs.
+They look after multiple client accounts simultaneously and work with the rest of the sales team to comprehensively understand each client’s needs.

 The idea of a dedicated Account Manager is to deliver exceptional support to every single client.